3D Cal: An Open-Source Software Library for Depth Reconstruction on Vision-Based Tactile Sensors: Acknowledgments

 \section{Acknowledgments}

-This work was made possible by funding from the National Science Foundation Grant No. NRI-2221571 and Grant No. 2330040, the Engineering Research Center (ERC) for Human AugmentatioN via Dexterity (HAND).
-The DIGIT sensor used in this research was donated by Meta AI.
-The authors would also like to thank Andrew Pavlovic for his contributions to this project and Roberto Calandra for his feedback on early iterations of this work.
+This material is based upon work supported by the National Science Foundation under Grant No. NRI-2221571 and HAND ERC 2330040.
+Rohan Kota was supported by the Department of Defense (DoD) through the National Defense Science \& Engineering Graduate (NDSEG) Fellowship Program.
+The DIGIT sensor was donated by Meta AI.
+The authors would also like to thank Andrew Pavlovic for designing the sensor bases, Carmel Majidi and Miguel Ianus-Valdivia for contributing the ReSkin sensor, and Roberto Calandra for his feedback on early iterations of this work.